-- 1. "Red" (enemy forces, vehicles, or individuals); - "Gray" (friendly or neutral target candidates); and "Blue" (U.S. or coalition forces, vehicles, or in- - 3.
-"Blue" (U.S. or coalition forces, vehicles, or individuals).
+- 1. "Red" (enemy forces, vehicles, or individuals); - 2.
+"Gray" (friendly or neutral target candidates); and - "Blue" (U.S. or coalition forces, vehicles, or individuals).

 True combat ID requires situational awareness (i.e., location and identity) of each one of these three target candidate categories, but the location and identity of red and gray are quite often unknown most of the time.
 However, recent deployment of blue-force tracking capability proved to be of major benefit in OIF for at least removing the uncertainty associated with our own forces.
 This suggests that a more comprehensive deployment of this approach, with guaranteed low latency and employed on essentially all blue elements, would provide a quantum improvement in the CID arena.